Chronic Diarrhea: What Are the Causes and How to Get Relief

 3. Take a Daily Probiotic

 If you have ever wondered, “Do probiotics help with diarrhea?”, the answer is yes.
 When suffering from diarrhea, supporting your gut flora with a probiotic supplement is imperative to help repair or maintain the balance of good bacteria.
-Healthy bacteria from an effective probiotic can do wonders in not only healing an imbalanced or leaky gut, but it can also prevent further issues from arising in the first place.
+Healthy, live bacteria from an effective probiotic strain can do wonders in not only healing an imbalanced or leaky gut, but it can also prevent further issues from arising in the first place.
 In fact, scientific research shows that when taking a high-quality probiotic supplement, the incidence of diarrhea is resolved at a faster rate than when not taking a probiotic.8

 Choosing to use a high-quality probiotic that contains Lactobacilli cultures will effectively combat symptoms of gut dysbiosis and help repair the microbiome.
 The three unique strains of probiotic bacteria contained in Bio-K+ probiotic products, which are of human origin, work in synergy with the families already present in our digestive tract to stimulate growth and repopulation of good bacteria in our bodies and help eliminate the cause of diarrhea.

 If you have questions about the best probiotic for diarrhea or about your intestinal health, or the human microbiota in general, reach out to us in the comments below.
 Join our community for more healthy tips and probiotic product recommendations.
 To stock up on Bio-K+, click here to shop probiotics.
 Contact us or follow us on Facebook and Instagram.

 © 2021 Bio-K +, a Kerry company.
 All Rights Reserved.
 Bio-K Plus is a registered Trade Mark of Kerry Group